 Gender bias in media is not news to women.
 According to a study from J. Walter Thompson’s Female Tribes4 initiative, 85% of women think the advertising world needs to catch up to the real world when it comes to gender roles, and 66% switch off media when it stereotypes women negatively.

 What’s more, audiences respond to inclusive storytelling.
 We found that YouTube videos uploaded by advertisers featuring at least as many female characters as male yielded 30% more views than other videos, telling us that when advertisers make their creative more inclusive, people watch.
 There's an appetite for stories that truly reflect the complexity and diversity of our world.
 Brands that respect that diversity will earn the trust of their audiences.

-From over a decade of advocacy, I’ve learned that providing data-driven research is the most effective intervention tool for achieving systemic change.
-By quantifying patterns of gender bias in ads and sharing our findings with the industry at large, we are motivating advertisers to evaluate the inclusiveness of their work, identify unconscious bias and engage in conversations around representation with their teams.
+From over a decade of advocacy, I’ve learnt that providing data-driven research is the most effective intervention tool for achieving systemic change.
+By quantifying patterns of gender bias in ads and sharing our findings with the industry at large, we are motivating advertisers to evaluate the inclusiveness of their work, identify unconscious bias, and engage in conversations around representation with their teams.

 I’m incredibly proud of the work we’ve done and all that we’ve accomplished since I first sat down on that couch with my daughter.
 After all, our motto has always been, “If she can see it, she can be it.”